 In October 2014 Reading Central Salvation Army appointed its first Community Development Manager.
-September 2016 saw the appointment of Matthew Stone to this position.
-Since taking on role, Matthew has been exploring the different ways in which we might be able to develop and extend our community programme and outreach, whilst also taking responsibility for the centre management.
+We are exploring different ways in which we might be able to develop and extend our community programme and outreach.

-Our current programme includes a number of regular, weekly activities held on site, as well as special events and appeals throughout the year.
+Our programme includes a number of regular, weekly activities held on site, as well as special events and appeals throughout the year.
 Weekly activities can be found in the "What′s on" section of this website and includes groups for parents and toddlers, children and young people as well as older people.
 We are keen to develop a programme of activities so that everyone has the opportunity to belong and get involved so please get in touch for more information about what′s available for you.